delayfiction/delayfiction/src/data/posts/2019-05/witness.md

 We, the flies, disentangled ourselves from the bodies and disappeared behind the bushes.
 Both men looked disbelievingly at what lay before them: Tara dead, and her baby still sucking at her mother, while we protected them both.

-For that moment, the milkman forgot his pain and cussed as he exulted in what he saw:“Your mother—it’s a miracle!
+For that moment, the milkman forgot his pain and cussed as he exulted in what he saw: “Your mother—it’s a miracle!
 The baby was born of a dead woman.”

-The maulvi, seeing the truth of what lay before him, shouted back,“Son of an owl!
+The maulvi, seeing the truth of what lay before him, shouted back, “Son of an owl!
 Run to the village and call for help.
 Tell Bibi Saffiya that Tara is dead and the baby is alive!
 Go now!”

 The milkman nearly rolled down the embankment and limped as quickly as he could in the direction of the village.

 The maulvi sat down next to Tara and placed his hand on her face.
 His body shuddered with mournful, soundless sobs.